ryssbowh/craft-themes/README.md

 If you bundle a theme into a composer package, 2 things are required :

-- Your package must have the type `craft-theme`.
+- Your composer.json must have the type `craft-theme`.
-- Your package must have a parameter `handle` in the `extra` section.
+- Your composer.json must have a parameter `handle` in the `extra` section.
 If this is not present, your theme will have its package name as handle.

 Assuming your package is accessible through composer, you can require it like any other package, it will be installed in the `themes` folder.